Academic exegesis is that form of interpretation which copies academics or authority figures rather than doing proper

-This appeal to authority is what the scribes did in Jesus’ day – so when He cut through their academic exegesis and explained the proper meaning of Scripture, ‘the people were astonished at His doctrine: for He taught them as one having authority, and not as the scribes’ Mat 7:28-29 and Mk 1:22.
+This appeal to authority is what the scribes did in Jesus’ day – so when He cut through their academic exegesis and explained the proper meaning of Scripture, ‘the people were astonished at His doctrine, because He taught them as one having authority, and not as the scribes’ Mat 7:28-29 and Mk 1:22.
+The scribes gained their authority by their ability to quote earlier authorities.
 This mistaken emphasis is similar to that form of theology which is not ‘the study of God’ theos-logos but ‘the study of theologians’.
-This variety of theological study overlooks God and studies theologians, and it does not reckon someone to be a theologian if one does not know these theologians.
+This variety of theological study overlooks God and studies theologians, and it does not reckon someone to be a theologian if one does not know these theologians and their writings.
 Similarly we have translators who overlook the Bible and study other translations; how else do we account for imitation which overlooks the biblical text?

 Proper exegesis of this passage in Jn 5:31 would have yielded the result that the negative statement of all extant English translations cannot be correct, even before analysising the Greek text.
 Like Jn 5:39 the Greek text in Jn 5:31 has legitimate alternative translations.
 So why have so many teams of translators followed each other along only one of these alternatives?
 The answer is either that they have not considered the alternative or that they were too frightened to break out of the consistent consensus of academic opinion.
 Neither option is commendatory.

-It is interesting that Jesus goes on to deal with the overweaning regard for worldly honour that prevents people believing in Him, taking Him at His Word, and following Him fully as a disciple Jn 5:44.
+It is interesting that in the same chapter, Jesus goes on to deal with the overweening regard for worldly honour that prevents people believing in Him, taking Him at His Word, and following Him fully as a disciple Jn 5:44.
 This arises from the same source – fear of one’s peer group.